 UXDA's approach is thoroughly described in our other financial UX design case studies:

-1. Make UX Research of Digital Banking Users
+1. Conduct UX Research of Online Banking Users

 Let’s start the banking experience redesign through research into some of the real life banking “pains” that people experience.
 Twitter can be helpful here, and it helped us discover that in Twitter feeds, there are a lot of complaints about the “pain” of banking.